Donald Tsang: Financial Secretary

 In September 1995, Tsang was appointed Financial Secretary, becoming the first Chinese to hold the position in 150 years of colonial history.
 He went on to become the first Financial Secretary in the Hong Kong Special Administrative Region on 1 July 1997.
 Shortly before the handover, he was knighted by Prince Charles at the Government House in June 1997.

 During his term as Financial Secretary, Tsang coined the term "caring capitalism" in 1996, which describe the governments's approach of giving priority to economic growth and then using the new-found wealth to develop social infrastructure and welfare services.
 Hong Kong's public spending grew steadily as public revenue remained robust and government budget in surplus.
 Public expenditure to GDP rose to as high as 23%, though still the lowest among developed economies.
-He also approved a raise in civil servants' salaries at the beginning of the Asian economic crisis.
+He also approved a raise in civil servants' salaries at the beginning of the 1997 Asian financial crisis.
 The salary raise was finally reversed, aligning civil servants' salaries to 1997 levels.

-Tsang was known for his role in defending the Hong Kong dollar's peg to the US dollar during the Asian financial crisis in 1998 from attacks by hedge funds led by George Soros who he dubbed "crocodiles".
+Tsang was known for his role in defending the Hong Kong dollar's peg to the US dollar during the 1997 Asian financial crisis in 1998 from attacks by hedge funds led by George Soros who he dubbed "crocodiles".
 He joined hand with Joseph Yam, Chief Executive of the Hong Kong Monetary Authority, and bought over $15 billion in Hong Kong stock to defend Hong Kong's exchange rate and to make the government the biggest shareholder in many blue chip firms.
 Tsang's action successfully led to the retreat of the hedge funds and earned his reputation internationally.

 Chief Secretary

 In 2001, Tsang succeeded Anson Chan who retired citing personal reasons to be the Chief Secretary for Administration, the second-ranking position in the government.
-It was widely believed that Chan resigned from the government in protest against Chief Executive Tung Chee-hwa's introduction of the Principal Officials Accountability System, which made the capacity of the Chief Secretary from civil servant to political appointee.
+It was widely believed that Chan resigned from the government in protest against Chief Executive Tung Chee-hwa's introduction of the Principal Officials Accountability System, which altered the capacity of the Chief Secretary from civil servant to political appointee.

 Under the new system, the power of the Chief Secretary as the head of the civil service was largely taken away by the Chief Executive and all ministers would only report to the Chief Executive directly.
 Donald Tsang found his major task as Chief Secretary was to implement Tung's order to launch a "Team Clean Campaign" to clean up the city in May 2003 after the SARS outbreak.

 As he was generally regarded as being sidelined by Tung, Tsang was untainted by major policy blunders, such as the controversy over the legislation of the Hong Kong Basic Law Article 23 which led to a historic massive demonstration on 1 July 2003.
 He remained topping in popularity polls among all the officials in Hong Kong as Chief Secretary.